 The Adviser has retained Quadratic Capital Management LLC ("Quadratic" or "Sub-Adviser") to serve as sub-adviser to the Fund.
 Quadratic is responsible for the day-to-day management of the Fund.
-Quadratic, a registered investment adviser, is controlled by its Managing Partner and ClO, Nancy Davis.
-Quadratic, a registered Small/Minority Business Enterprise and a majority woman-owned firm, is a member of the SASB Alliance and supports the elevation of financially material ESG standards.
+Quadratic, a registered investment adviser, is controlled by its Managing Partner and ClO, Nancy Davis and is a registered Small/Minority Business Enterprise and a majority woman-owned firm.
 Quadratic's principal office is located at 39 Lewis Street, 4th Floor, Greenwich, Connecticut 06830.
-Quadratic was formed in 2013 and provides discretionary investment management services to separately managed accounts, in addition to the Fund, and, has previously provided such services to limited partnerships, offshore investment companies, and other collective investment vehicles that were offered to investors on a private placement basis.
+Quadratic was formed in 2013 and provides discretionary investment management services to separately managed accounts, in addition to the Funds, and, has previously provided such services to limited partnerships, offshore investment companies, and other collective investment vehicles that were offered to investors on a private placement basis.
 The Sub-Adviser is responsible for trading portfolio instruments for the Fund, including selecting broker-dealers to execute purchase and sale transactions, subject to the supervision of the Adviser and the Board.

-A discussion regarding the basis for the Board's approval of the investment sub-advisory agreement with Quadratic is available in the Fund's Semi-Annual Report to Shareholders dated September 30, 2020.
+A discussion regarding the basis for the Board's approval of the investment sub-advisory agreement with Quadratic is available in the Fund's Semi-Annual Report to Shareholders dated September 30, 2022.